SebastianUA/terraform/aws/examples/glue/README.md

 - `glue_job_default_arguments` - (Optional) The map of default arguments for this job.
 You can specify arguments here that your own job-execution script consumes, as well as arguments that AWS Glue itself consumes.
 For information about how to specify and consume your own Job arguments, see the Calling AWS Glue APIs in Python topic in the developer guide.
 For information about the key-value pairs that AWS Glue consumes to set up your job, see the Special Parameters Used by AWS Glue topic in the developer guide. (`default = {'--job-language': 'python'}`)
 - `glue_job_execution_property` - (Optional) Execution property of the job. (`default = []`)
 - `glue_job_glue_version` - (Optional) The version of glue to use, for example '1.0'.
 For information about available versions, see the AWS Glue Release Notes. (`default = null`)
+- `glue_job_execution_class` - (Optional) Indicates whether the job is run with a standard or flexible execution class.
+The standard execution class is ideal for time-sensitive workloads that require fast job startup and dedicated resources.
+Valid value: FLEX, STANDARD. (`default = null`)
 - `glue_job_max_capacity` - (Optional) The maximum number of AWS Glue data processing units (DPUs) that can be allocated when this job runs.
 Required when pythonshell is set, accept either 0.0625 or 1.0. (`default = null`)
 - `glue_job_max_retries` - (Optional) The maximum number of times to retry this job if it fails. (`default = null`)
 - `glue_job_notification_property` - (Optional) Notification property of the job. (`default = []`)